This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Net the plants when the berries are forming to protect against birds and other animals
+- Net the plants when the berries are forming to protect against birds

-You might have heard that one of the benefits of growing these white skinned berries is that animals don’t think that they’re ripe and won’t eat them.
+You might have heard that one of the benefits of growing these white-skinned berries is that animals don’t think that they’re ripe and won’t eat them.
 This is only partially true since slugs are a big problem.
 Keeping the plants mulched and removing any rotten berries helps to minimize this.
 Try to reduce the slug population around your plants by using beer traps, organic slug pellets, or picking them off manually.

 - If left on the plant, the skin will mature into a light pink blush

 - Berries may not appear on the plant in the first year.